Line 2 (Naples): History

 In 2001, operation of the line was taken over by Metronapoli SpA, a newly established joint stock company in which Trenitalia held a 38% stake.
 However, in November 2005, operation of line 2 was transferred back to Trenitalia, and that company sold its Metronapoli shares to the municipal government.

 Since 2009, the line is crossed only by metropolitan trains.

 Rolling stock

 The metropolitan service started in 1925 with third rail cars of type E.20 transferred from the Ferrovie Varesine.

 In 1938 the third rail system was discontinued, and the E.20 substituted by the newer E.624 equipped with overhead line.

 From 1962–63 the E.624 were moved and substituted by the new EMUs of type ALe 803, and from 1983 the ALe 724.

-Line 2 also uses ALe 582 and the newest double-decker Treno ad alta frequentazione and Jazz trains.
+Line 2 also uses ALe 582 (currently no longer in service) and the newest double-decker Treno ad alta frequentazione and Jazz trains.